Here are the signs of breast cancer to watch for and how to do a breast self-examination – because early detection saves lives (and breasts)

 Read all about Mammogram FAQs here.

-So ladies, how are you going to remind yourself to do a monthly BSE?
+So ladies, how are you going to remind yourself to do a monthly breast self-examination?
 Get your phone out and set yourself a reminder to do the TLC breast examination every month.
 Plus schedule in a mammogram.
 Tell your daughters, tell your friends.

 *Source: 50 years of Cancer Registration, Singapore Cancer Registry 2019